 Mi Fido Amici Davvero

-Argital Enterprise has been funded in 1976, with the aim of producing and promoting all products based on clay and the porperties of clay itself.
+Argital Enterprise has been funded in 1976, with the aim of producing and promoting products based on clay and the properties of clay itself.

-Argital has collected data from tradition, and probing, it has extended the research also towards other natural active principles: officinal herbs, oil, wax, essential oils, natural vitamins.
+Argital has collected data on green clay coming from the tradition, and it has deepened this topic, extending the research also towards other natural active principles: officinal herbs, oils, wax, essential oils, natural vitamins.

-Dr. Giuseppe Ferraro, biologist, associate, funder of SOFAI ( Society of italian antroprosophic pharmacists), studious and searcher, has written books on the therapeutical properties of clay.
+Dr. Giuseppe Ferraro, biologist, member and founder of SOFAI (Society of italian antroprosophic pharmacists), scholar and researcher, has written books on the therapeutical properties of clay.

 Argital’s products contain: